 DivorceCare Support Group

 The Catholic Church of the Beatitudes is sponsoring an on-going DivorceCare Support Group.
-Meets weekly with information-packed video seminar to help you heal through Dec 19th.
+Meets weekly with information-packed video seminar to help you heal.
 Come experience a warm, caring environment led by people who understand what you are going through from personal experience.
 Gain hope for your future!
+Registration $15 (Scholarships available)

 FIND HELP – DISCOVER HOPE – EXPERIENCE HEALING.